Consciousness

 Anomalous Consciousness Research

 Some of the most fascinating consciousness books explore phenomena that do not fit neatly into standard models: near-death experiences, out-of-body experiences, terminal lucidity (cognitive clarity in dementia patients shortly before death), shared-death experiences, and verified cases of past-life memories in children.
-These phenomena, documented by researchers at institutions like the University of Virginia, push the boundaries of what consciousness books can explore.
+The most rigorous books here come from university researchers rather than popularizers: Bruce Greyson's After draws on fifty years of near-death research, and Jim Tucker's Return to Life documents the University of Virginia's investigations into children's past-life memories.
+These phenomena push the boundaries of what consciousness books can explore.

 Consciousness and the Physi-Tual Genre